is8ac/GHistoryScraper/README.md

   pip install selenium

-You will also need to put the selenium web driver in you path.
+You will also need to put the Selenium web driver in your path.
 You can download the Chrome web driver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-Then you should be able to copy it ~/bin/
+Then you should be able to just copy it to ~/bin/.

 Note that I have only tested this on Ubuntu 15.04 with Chromium.
 I expect that it should work on other Linux distributions, and it should work with with other browsers if you change driver = webdriver.Chrome('chromedriver') to some other driver.